Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 The NAKTO Spark E-Bike is the perfect example of power at an affordable price.
 Finish errands with extra basket space at 25mph and easy mounting and dismounting.
-The same goes to the bike in the Nakto folding electric bike review.
+The same goes for the bike in the Nakto folding electric bike review.

 For just under $650, we were rather surprised the NAKTO Spark E-Bike is so fast.
 It can top speeds of 25mph, with pedal assistance, of course.
 The 250W really puts in the work, though hills will require an on-demand throttle.
+For another bike with 25mph speeds, you’ll want to read our MotoTec electric trike.

 The NAKTO Spark E-Bike comes with basic safety features.
 You get a nice, loud horn, and front and rear expansion disc brakes.
 They have good, confident stopping power.
 For nighttime riding, there’s a bright LED headlight.

 The NAKTO Spark E-Bike borrows a few quality-of-life features from its city electric bicycles, and for good reason.
 Everything this bike has—from the headlight, to the good brakes—feels right at home on city streets.
-The step-thru design is especially nice considering it makes it easy for elderly individuals to mount.
+The step-thru design is especially nice, considering it makes it easy for elderly individuals to mount.
 The best part: it’s only $649!
 That makes it one of the cheapest e-bikes you can get your hands on right now.

 The NAKTO Spark E-Bike isn’t the most feature-rich or most powerful bike, nor does it have to be.
 For what it’s worth, it gets the job done and finds its own.
 You get to speed around at 25mph.
-There’s two areas for baskets, easy errand-running.
+There are two areas for baskets, easy errand-running.
 And the step-thru design doesn’t ask you to perform crazy acrobatics to mount the bike.